valmartnz/Project-1-Lark-s-Ant/README.txt

 Zip Contents
     1. README.txt.
 This file containing how to operate the program.
-    2. assets/decorate.css.
+    2. 335-03-p1-CodeGang/assets/decorate.css.
 Controlling web page style.
-    3. ant.js.
+    3. 335-03-p1-CodeGang/ant.js.
 Contains functions that control the Larks Ant functionality.
-    4. index.html.
+    4. 335-03-p1-CodeGang/index.html.
 Sets up the webpage where the program is set.
-    5. p5.js.
-The P5 package that is loaded into html.
+    5. 335-03-p1-CodeGang/p5.js.
+The P5 package that is loaded into HTML.

 How to Build (Setup + Installation)
     1. Extract .zip file
     2. Drag + Drop HTML file "index.html" into a browser window.
-    3. Press either the spacebar, 'w', or 'r' key to see the ant move
+    3. Press either the spacebar, 'w', or 'r' key to see the ant move (by default, the ant is walking)
+    4. Optional
+        - Uncomment all lines leading with "console.log" in the "ant.js" file.
+On the browser where the program is runned, right click and hit "inspect" or simply press Ctrl+Shift+I.

+        - Next, navigate to the "Console" tab/section.
+After the ant moves, the relevant informaton, such as direction and position, should display.

 Features